agda/agda/doc/user-manual/tools/interface-files.rst

 (i.e. if there is an ``.agda-lib`` file in any of the directories above it), then the interface file is stored in the ``_build/VERSION`` directory at the identified root.
 This prevents losing the interface file when switching between agda versions.
-You can revert this behaviour with the flag ``--no-project``.
+You can revert this behaviour with the option :option:`--no-libraries`.

 .. note::
    When an ``.agda`` file is renamed, the old ``.agdai`` file is kept, and a new